Graham Rahal: 2011–2012

-2013–2020
+2013–2023

-From 2013 onwards, Graham Rahal returned to his father's team Rahal Letterman Lanigan Racing.
+From 2013 onwards, Rahal returned to his father's team Rahal Letterman Lanigan Racing.
 While a second-place finish at the 2013 Long Beach Grand Prix showed promise early in the season, 2013 would be a building year for the new partnership.

-2015 brought great results for Rahal with three podiums in the first half of the season; 2nd at Barber Motorsports Park, 2nd at the 2015 Grand Prix of Indianapolis, and a 3rd at the Sunday race in Detroit.
+2015 brought great results for Rahal with three podiums in the first half of the season; second at Barber Motorsports Park, second at the 2015 Grand Prix of Indianapolis, and a third at the Sunday race in Detroit.

 During the 2015 season, Rahal broke a 6+ year winless streak by winning the 2015 MAVTV 500 at Auto Club Speedway in Fontana, CA. Rahal again won later in the season at the 2015 Honda Indy 200 at Mid-Ohio.
 The win was especially poignant for Rahal since he grew up in Ohio and also put Rahal in the championship hunt for the first time in his career.
-Rahal ended finishing 4th in the standings after a disappointing performance in the last two races.
+Rahal ended finishing fourth in the standings after a disappointing performance in the last two races.

 2016 brought another win to Rahal's almost decade-long IndyCar career after winning the 2016 Firestone 600 at Texas Motor Speedway.
-The margin of victory was only .008 of a second, the fifth-closest finish in IndyCar/CART history.
+The margin of victory was only .008 of a second, the fifth-closest finish in IndyCar history.

 In 2017, Rahal had six top-five finishes, down from eight top-five finishes in both 2015 and 2016, but he did pick up wins in both races at the Detroit Grand Prix (June 3 and 4).

 In 2018, Rahal scored a best finish of second from the streets of St. Petersburg and finished the championship eighth overall.

-2019 marked the fifth-straight year Rahal finished in the top 10 for the IndyCar Series championship, finishing eighth overall with a best finish of third at Texas Motor Speedway.
+2019 marked the fifth-straight year Rahal finished in the top-ten for the IndyCar Series championship, finishing eighth overall with a best finish of third at Texas Motor Speedway.

-Rahal finished 2nd at the 2020 IndyGP.
+Rahal finished second at the 2020 Indianapolis Grand Prix before earning two third place finishes at the second Iowa race and the Indianapolis 500 to finish sixth in the points.
+In 2021, he would only score one podium at Texas Motor Speedway to finish tenth in the points, and in 2022, he would finish eleventh in points with a best finish of fourth at Toronto, marking the first year since 2014 that he had finished outside the top-ten in points.

+In 2023, Rahal initially appeared to miss out the Indianapolis 500 after teammate Jack Harvey bumped him out of the field in the last chance qualifying session.
+However, after Stefan Wilson was ruled out due to an injury after a crash in practice, Rahal was chosen as the replacement driver for the #24 Dreyer & Reinbold Racing / Cusick Motorsports Chevrolet.
+Rahal finished five laps down in 22nd in the race after being involved in an accident.
+After the Indy 500 however, Rahal experienced a rebound in performance, taking pole positions at the second race on the IMS Road Course and at Portland and picking up his first podium position on road course in years.